Ashish-source23/TodoList/README.md

 It is a Todolist which is capable of making as many as possible various custom templates on the fly i.e for your office, school, home or any other work.

-Technology used in making of this project :
+Technologies used in making of this project :

   Front-end : HTML
               CSS